onqtam/headjack/docs/why/14_ECONOMICS.md

 https://www.google.com/search?q=keiretsu

+> "The economy is (tacit) knowledge & knowhow in the brains of people about how to do things in the real world." - Ricardo Hausmann

 As John Maynard Keynes wrote in the conclusion of his General Theory of Employment, Interest and Money, “The ideas of economists and political philosophers, both when they are right and when they are wrong, are more powerful than is commonly understood.
 Indeed, the world is ruled by little else.”
 From John Maynard Keynes’s 1936 The General Theory of Employment, Interest and Money, ch 24, part V.